House of the Dead (film): Release

+Home media

+House of the Dead was released on DVD on January 27, 2004, by Artisan Entertainment.

-A director's cut of the film was released on DVD on September 9, 2008 distributed by Lionsgate Home Entertainment.
+A director's cut of the film was released on DVD on September 9, 2008, distributed by Lionsgate Home Entertainment.
 This version features new dialogue, alternative takes, pop-up commentary and animation from the original video game.

 Reception

 Box office

 House of the Dead grossed $10.2 million in the United States and Canada, and $3.6 million in other countries, for a total gross of $13.8 million, against its budget of $12 million.

-In its opening weekend the film grossed $5.7 million, finishing sixth at the box office.
+In it's opening weekend the film grossed $5.7 million, finishing sixth at the box office.

 The film earned $40 million in DVD sales.

 Critical response

-On Rotten Tomatoes, the film was ranked as the 41st of the 100 worst reviewed films of the 2000s, with an approval rating of based on reviews.
-The site's consensus reads, "A grungy, disjointed, mostly brainless mess of a film, House of the Dead is nonetheless loaded with unintentional laughs."
-On Metacritic, the film has a score of 15 out of 100, based on 15 critics, indicating "overwhelming dislike".
+Metacritic, which uses a weighted average, assigned the a score of 15 out of 100, based on 15 critics, indicating "overwhelming dislike".
+Audiences polled by CinemaScore gave the film a rare average grade of "F" on an A+ to F scale.
 In 2009, Time listed the film on their list of top ten worst video game movies of all time.

-IGN gave it three out of five stars, citing it as "an unabashed B-movie that does an incredibly decent job with a limited budget, unknown cast, and routine storyline.
+IGN gave it three out of five stars, citing it as "an unabashed B-movie that does an incredibly decent job with a limited budget, unknown cast, and routine storyline".

+Dennis Harvey of Variety wrote in his review: "Hyperactive lensing and editing, lurid coloration, soundtrack of surprisingly conventional orchestrations and intermittent rap-rock bombast all do their intended bits.
+Overall package is glossy-professional, with no subtlety achieved or desired."

+Jamie Russell of BBC News Online wrote in his review: "Just when it looked like zombies were cool again, this truly pointless adaptation of the plot-lite House Of The Dead videogame threatens to send them back to the undertakers."

+Adaptations

 Sequel

 A sequel to the film, titled House of the Dead 2, was first shown at the Sitges Film Festival in Spain on October 14, 2005.
 It premiered on Sci Fi on February 11, 2006.
 Cornell was the only actor from the first film to star in the sequel.

 Reboot

-In October 2024, it was announced Paul W. S. Anderson would write and direct a new film based on The House of the Dead.
+In October 2024, it was announced that Paul W. S. Anderson would write and direct a new film based on The House of the Dead.
+In February 2026, it was reported that Isabela Merced had signed on to lead the film adaptation with Sega stating the film was a top priority in the wake of the success of their Sonic the Hedgehog films.